dgobbi/vtk-dicom/Documents/Attributes.md

 the vtkDICOMReader class (which also reads the image data), or via the vtkDICOMParser class (which reads only the meta data).
 These classes store the meta data in a vtkDICOMMetaData object, which provides storage for all of the files in the DICOM series.
-The GetAttributeValue() method for this class accepts a file index as a parameter, to allow one to choose the file in the series for which to get the attribute.
+The Get() method for this class, which returns the value of a DICOM attribute, accepts a file index as a parameter.
+This allows one to choose the file in the series for which to get the attribute.

 ~~~~~~~~{.cpp}
   // Get meta data from a vtkDICOMReader